-Sany India Strengthens Ties with Durga Infra Mining Pvt.
+Sany India strengthens ties with Durga Infra Mining Pvt.
 Ltd. | Business

-A strong bond between a high-end manufacturing company a mining giant to herald a brighter future for the mining sector Pune, Maharashtra, India NewsVoir Cementing the strong relationship between Sany India and Durga Infra Mining Private Ltd., a key handover celebration was held recently in the presence of top management from both the companies wherein Sany India handed over to them their 100th Dump Truck-SKT90S.
+Cementing the strong relationship between Sany India and Durga Infra Mining Private Ltd., a key handover celebration was held recently in the presence of top management from both the companies wherein Sany India handed over to them their 100th Dump Truck-SKT90S.
+Considered to be a mining monster in the true sense with a core advantage of efficiency, comfort and a superior payload capacity, SKT90S can now be seen in action at Durga Infra Mining site at Gujarat.

 - Country: